VR-Doh: Hands-on 3D Modeling in Virtual Reality: Design Rationale

 \section{Design Rationale}

-To make our hands-on modeling tool more intuitive, user-friendly, and efficient for novice users, we propose the following requirements and functionalities:
+To make hands-on 3D modeling in VR responsive, immersive, and user-friendly, we have derived the following design requirements and functionalities: \begin{enumerate} \item \textbf{Realistic Physics-based Simulation.} This provides users with an intuitive understanding of how their input translates into deformations, offering a more intuitive shape modeling process compared to conventional desktop-based tools.

-\begin{enumerate} \item \textbf{Realistic Physics Simulation with Large Deformations:} This provides users a more intuitive understanding of the expected deformations their models will undergo based on their inputs compared to traditional tools, allowing for faster and more accurate modeling that better aligns with the user's design intention.

-\item \textbf{Real-Time Performance:} Since the modeling process takes place in a VR environment, real-time frame rate and smooth rendering are crucial factors.
-Low frame rates can lead to VR motion sickness\footnote{VR motion sickness: a condition where users experience nausea and discomfort due to mismatches between visual and physical motion}, significantly impairing the user experience.
-A real-time system ensures a seamless and immersive interaction.
+\item \textbf{Real-Time Performance.} Maintaining real-time frame rates and smooth rendering is crucial in VR to avoid motion sickness\footnote{VR motion sickness: a condition where users experience nausea and discomfort due to mismatches between visual and physical motion}, which severely impacts the user experience.
+Ensuring real-time responsiveness for shape deformations to hand input is essential for intuitive interactions.

-\item \textbf{Rich Input Methods:} When creating 3D models in real life, users often not only manipulate the material directly with their hands but also use various tools such as chisels and knives to shape the object.
-These tools allow for more diverse, refined, and controlled deformations.
-Supporting a wide range of tools, including customizable ones, can greatly enhance the efficiency and precision of modeling.

-\item \textbf{Hierarchical Modeling Process:} Complex models are often composed of multiple parts, with both overall structure and detailed components.
-An efficient modeling process should allow users to create individual components, which can be reused, copied, or merged to form a complete model.
-This approach keeps the workflow organized while maximizing the reuse of existing resources.
+\item \textbf{Diverse Input Modalities.} In real-world clay modeling, people combine hand manipulation with tools like ball styluses and knives for precise and controlled deformations.
+Supporting the use of various tools in VR, beyond just hand manipulation, would enhance efficiency and unlock more creative shape-modeling possibilities.

+\item \textbf{Adhering to established operations.} Design is an iterative process, where complex models are often composed of multiple components.
+An effective modeling workflow should follow established operations, including creating, moving, scaling, merging, and copying individual objects, to achieve the final design.